AtharavRH/Hack_Pack_V1.0/README.md

 ####   -Usage
        $ ./bin/massdns -r lists/resolvers.txt -t AAAA domains.txt > results.txt
        Load all your domains in domain.txt

+### (4) Sudomy https://github.com/Screetsec/Sudomy    BEST TOOL FOR SUBDOMAIN ENUMERATION
+####   -Description
+        Sudomy is a subdomain enumeration tool to collect subdomains and analyzing domains performing advanced automated reconnaissance (framework).
+This tool can         also be used for OSINT (Open-source intelligence) activities.
+####   -Usage
+        To use all 22 Sources and Probe for working http or https servers (Validations):
+        $ sudomy -d hackerone.com

 ### (5) nmap https://nmap.org
 ####   -Description
          At a practical level, Nmap is used to provide detailed, real-time information on your networks, and on the devices connected to them.